joyruby/HandlerLearing/README.md

 ---
 ## Introduction
-**It is just a demo to show how the handler can update ui when get a message from another thread;**
+**If you wonder why looper does not interrupt the app, this demo may enlight you** **It is just a demo to show how the handler can update ui when get a message from another thread;**

 ---